 This Parent Handbook is an A-Z of the Senior School.
 We hope it provides all of the important information you need, and answers any questions you may have.
-If you need any further information, please feel free to con-tact the relevant member of staff below or for general enquiries, contact the Senior School Office at office@stephenperse.com.
+If you need any further information, please feel free to contact the relevant member of staff (details listed on the following page) or for general enquiries, contact the Senior School Office at office@stephenperse.com